 Types of organic agriculture

-The use of material obtained from plants and animals in form of organic materials are available for use in agriculture.
+The use of material obtained from plants and animals in the form of organic materials are available for use in agriculture.
 These include:

 The uses of organic matter in organic farming